kodecocodes/swift-algorithm-club/README.markdown

 - [Rosetta Code](http://rosettacode.org).
 Implementations in pretty much any language you can think of.
 - [AlgorithmVisualizer](http://jasonpark.me/AlgorithmVisualizer/).
 Visualize algorithms on your browser.

+## Credits

+The Swift Algorithm Club was originally created by [Matthijs Hollemans](https://github.com/hollance).

+It is now maintained by [Chris Pilcher](https://github.com/chris-pilcher) and [Kelvin Lau](https://github.com/kelvinlauKL).

+The Swift Algorithm Club is a a collaborative effort from the [most algorithmic members](https://github.com/rwenderlich/swift-algorithm-club/graphs/contributors) of the [raywenderlich.com](https://www.raywenderlich.com) community.
+We're always looking for help - why not [join the club](How to Contribute.markdown)? :]

 ## License

 All content is licensed under the terms of the MIT open source license.